Types of Rhode Island and Massachusetts Motorcycle Accidents

 Drunk driving auto accidents often have disastrous consequences for everyone involved.
 Some motorists, though, are more vulnerable to harm than others.
 With little protection beyond a helmet and the clothes on their backs, motorcyclists face an increased risk of serious injury in an accident compared to drivers of other vehicles.
 When drivers choose to get behind the wheel under the influence of drugs or alcohol, the results can be devastating to even the most skilled bikers.

-At Bottaro Law, our Rhode Island and Massachusetts motorcycle accident attorneys are prepared to aggressively defend you or your loved one after injuries caused by an impaired driver.
+At the Bottaro Law Firm, LLC, our Rhode Island and Massachusetts motorcycle accident attorneys are prepared to aggressively defend you or your loved one after injuries caused by an impaired driver.
 If you have questions about your legal rights after a motorcycle DUI accident, our experienced legal team is here for you.
 Call (401) 777-7777 or contact us online to get experienced help 24 hours a day, 7 days a week.

 Drunk Drivers Can Face Criminal and Civil Penalties